 Step 3: Add an invoice number for reference.

 The invoice should have a unique invoice number, which the tree removal service will assign to serve as identification in their filing system.
-Place this number on the line that says ‘Invoice no.,’ or add it on the top right-hand side of the invoice you’re making.
+Moreover, place this number on the line that says ‘Invoice no.,’ or add it on the top right-hand side of the invoice you’re making.

 In addition, the calendar ‘Date’ when the document is completed and placed in effect by the service should also be reported.
 Place this information on the line right below the invoice number.